spezam/eventbridge-cli/README.md

 OPTIONS:
    --timeout value, -t value  CI timeout in seconds (default: 12) --inputevent value, -i value  Input event.
-If omitted expected from other sources --help, -h                 show help (default: false)
+Can be omitted if coming from other sources or prefixed by 'file://' --help, -h                 show help (default: false)
 ```